 The Political Student

 These days the American political system is clearly starkly divided along party lines.
 Yet, on Duke University's campus, more and more students are opting in to politics.
 What do these college students care about and why are they getting involved?
-Duke University's Center for Political Leadership, Innovation, and Service (POLIS), decided to find out.
+Duke University's Center for Politics (Polis), decided to find out.
 Now in its third season the podcast features close to 40 conversations with Duke students.
 Each episode is a deep dive; a relaxed conversation with a political leader on Duke University's campus.